 September 1994-August 1997: Sail from Houston to Venezuela to Virginia, via the Bahamas and the Eastern Caribbean.

 August 1997-October of 2009: Settle into life ashore.
 Have kids.
 Decide we're not going sailing any time soon.
 Decide within an hour of that decision that we're leaving in 9 months for the Bahamas.
-Spend the next months provisioning, planning, convincing the kids that it's a good idea, and prepping the boat to go, this time with 4 humans aboard instead of 2.
+Spend the next months planning, provisioning, and convincing the kids that it's a good idea.
+We head off again, this time with 4 humans aboard instead of 2.

 October 2009-June 2010: Sail to the Bahamas and the DR and back again.

 June 2010-present: Back into the world ashore, with kids and school and jobs and all.
 Meanwhile, kids are getting older.
-One even graduated from high school already.
+One even graduated from high school already and started college.
 And we are planning and prepping and reorganizing/redoing the interior for the next cruise, all on that same 28' boat.

 I've cruised with 2 aboard.
 With a dog.
 With kids.
 I've learned a lot about cruising and prepping and provisioning.
 I've gotten passionate about fitness.
 And right now, I'm in the same stages you are - the "getting ready to go in the next couple of years."

-- My Tasty Thursday video series on YouTube has been running without pause since October of 2012 - over 5 years of weekly videos.
+My Tasty Thursday video series on YouTube has been running without pause since October of 2012 - almost 6 years of weekly videos.